mattgarvin1/GoFetch/README.md

 ## (chk) Note To Reviewer

+Thanks for taking the time to review my work!

 [Here](./problemStatement.pdf) is the original problem statement.

-If you would like to see a bit of my thought process as I was working, I jotted down some [notes](./thoughtProcess.txt) while working on my solution.
+If you would like to see a bit of what my thought process was, I jotted down some [notes](./thoughtProcess.txt) while I was working.

 This application functions at a basic level in that you can walk through the example flow provided in the problem statement